How To Litter Train A Kitten

 - Covered or uncovered

-Covered litter boxes provide sort of a safe haven and a little privacy for those picky eliminators.
+Covered litter boxes provide a sort of safe haven and a little privacy for those picky eliminators.
 They can also concentrate the smell.
-For kittens, consider an uncovered litter box at first as they are easier to get into and give your kitten better views without the confined feeling.
+For kittens, consider an uncovered litter box at first as they are easier to get into and give your kitten better views without making them feel confined.
 Let’s face it, kittens are going to want to play in the litter box more than you would like.
 When you are litter training, you want to encourage your cat to stay in the box as much as possible.
-A covered litter box may be less inviting and less fun for those little furry babies.
+A covered litter box may be less inviting and less fun for those furry little babies.

 - Self-clean or you-clean

 That’s right, litter box choices don’t end at the above.
-Next you have to look at the little extras like non-stick or antimicrobial coating, corner shape, and material used.
-All of these are completely up to you, your preferences, and what best works in your litter box space.
+Next you have to look at the little extras, like non-stick or antimicrobial coating, corner shape, and material.
+All of these are completely up to you, your preferences, and what works best in your litter box space.
 When starting out with a new kitten, keep it simple.
 You can always tailor these little litter box extras later when your kitten is comfortable with using the litter box and you have a better sense of their litter box desires.
 You can learn more about the different types of litter boxes by reading our article here.